a-hr-nikolov/etch-a-sketch/README.md

 There a few other challenging aspects, which are not part of the main assignment, but I still want to tackle them progressively.
 You can see them in the TO-DO below.

+## Update on touch input

+For some reason touch input just doesn't work well with Etch-A-Sketch.
+I've been looking for solutions and currently, I've only managed to make the rainbow paint option work somewhat.
+Sadly, it is not how I want it to work, but I don't see a way to work around it, currently.
+I will look for a solution, but this isn't a priority.

 ## To Do:

 1. ~~Add a single color mode.~~